Diving Raja Ampat : Top 10 Best Dive Sites

 My dives in Keruo Channel

 I’ve only dived once in Keruo Channel, but it was a beautiful dive.
 Among the memorable encounters, majestic bluefin trevally and giant trevally swam in harmony.
-While exploring the nooks and crannies of the reef, I was also able to observe tiny Denise and Bargibanti pygmy seahorses, hidden in their gorgonians.
+While exploring the reef’s nooks and crannies, I could also observe tiny Denise and Bargibanti pygmy seahorses, hidden in their gorgonians.
 Schools of bumphead parrotfish added vibrant splashes of color, while damselfish and fusiliers formed a veritable underwater ballet.

 Bargibanti pygmy seahorse